-Possession of a firearm that has a short stock and is designed to be held and fired by the use of a single hand; and any combination of parts from which a firearm described above can be assembled.
+Possession of a firearm that has a short stock and is designed to be held and fired by using a single hand; and any combination of parts from which a firearm described above can be assembled.
 This definition does not apply to items such as toy guns, cap guns, bb guns, and pellet guns.

-1. Weapons/Handgun Level 3 - Intentional or unintentional possession of a handgun.

-All Offenses - Any student who is determined to have brought a firearm to school shall be referred to law enforcement and recommended to tribunal for expulsion from school for not less than one year, subject to modification on a case-by-case basis by the Board of Education.
-If the student is allowed to return after expulsion, his/her placement will beat the alternative program.
+Weapons/Handgun Level 3 - Intentional or unintentional handgun possession.
+All Offenses - Any student determined to have brought a firearm to school shall be referred to law enforcement and recommended to tribunal for expulsion from school for not less than one year, subject to modification on a case-by-case basis by the Board of Education.
+If the student is allowed to return after expulsion, their placement will be at the alternative program.